neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 ## Generate the OpenAI API token

-To create vector embeddings, you are going to use OpenAI API with LlamaIndex.
+To create vector embeddings, you will use OpenAI API with LlamaIndex.
 To set up OpenAI, do the following:

 - Log in to your [OpenAI](https://platform.openai.com/) account.
 - Navigate to the [API Keys](https://platform.openai.com/api-keys) page.
 - Enter a name for your token and click the **Create new secret key** button to generate a new key.
-- Copy and securely store this token for later use as **OPENAI_API_KEY** environment variable.
+- Copy and securely store this token for later use as the **OPENAI_API_KEY** environment variable.

 ## Provisioning a Serverless Postgres powered by Neon

-Using Serverless Postgres database powered by Neon helps you scale down to zero.
-With Neon, you only have to pay for what you use.
+Using a serverless Postgres database powered by Neon lets you scale compute resources down to zero, which helps you save on compute costs.

-To get started, go to the [Neon console](https://console.neon.tech/app/projects) and enter the name of your choice as the project name.
+To get started, go to the [Neon Console](https://console.neon.tech/app/projects) and create a project.

-You will then be presented with a dialog that provides a connecting string of your database.
-Click on **Pooled connection** on the top right of the dialog and the connecting string automatically updates in the box below it.
+You will then be presented with a dialog that provides a connection string of your database.
+Click on the **Pooled connection** option and the connection string automatically updates.

 ![](/guides/images/chatbot-astro-postgres-llamaindex/c200c4ed-f62d-469c-9690-c572c482c536.png)